Erick-Chimal/Erick-Chimal/README.md

 Here are some ideas to get you started:
 -->
 <h2> </h2>
-  -  I’m currently in the process of acquiring an education in Computer Science from Arizona State University.
+I’m currently in the process of acquiring a Bachelor's degree in Computer Science from Arizona State University.
 I am passionate about utilizing my skills in programming and application development to create innovative solutions for complex problems.
 As a student, I aim to gain an in-depth understanding of the principles of computer science and its applications.
 My goal is to become a highly-skilled computer scientist who can use my knowledge and expertise to contribute to the ever-evolving field of technology.